The EU is preparing a unified standard for smartphone chargers. Apple strongly opposes

 The main opponent of this initiative isApple with its Lightning cable, which is not compatible with any device other than Cupertino's own mobile devices.
 According to the American tech giant, a single standard will stifle innovation (possibly), create large amounts of e-waste (doubtful), and even irritate consumers (highly controversial).

-Competitive companies usually use USB cables, and in today's generation of electronics, the symmetrical USB Type-C port and associated cables are widely adopted.
+Competing companies usually use USB cables, and in the current generation of electronics, the symmetrical USB Type-C port and corresponding cables are widely used.

 </ p>